 When your team is based remotely, a lot of your success depends on having the right processes and tools for the job in place.

 Collaboration and communication become extra-vital because you can’t simply hang out over coffee or have a casual conversation at the water cooler.
-What you need is a good set of apps to help you include all of your team members and streamline for efficiency wherever you can.
+What you need is a good set of apps to help you include all your team members and streamline for efficiency wherever you can.

 Some Thoughts on Remote Teamwork

 Good, productive work habits and processes for making them happen are a must.
-While tools won’t substitute for skill or habits, they can become an essential part of the process for aiding those things.
+While tools won’t substitute for skill or practices, they can become an essential part of the process for aiding those things.